luaguides

 That example is small, but it teaches a real pattern: table-based counting, defaulting with or, and simple iteration.
 A reader can run it immediately and adapt it to another task.
 That makes it a strong documentation example.

 Minimal complete snippets are stronger than fragments because they preserve trust.
-A fragment may show the exact line the writer wants to highlight, but it often hides assumptions about scope, input, or output.
-A complete snippet shows the whole behavior, and in Lua that is often possible without much extra code.
+A fragment may show the exact line the writer wants to highlight, but it hides assumptions about scope, input, or output.
+The reader cannot see what variables were already defined or what the surrounding state looks like.
+A complete snippet shows the whole behavior, and in Lua that is usually possible without much extra code.

 This style also helps when documenting common library functions and patterns.
 A page about string matching, table manipulation, or coroutines becomes easier to learn from when the first example is self-contained.